 Complete the online course at https://try.github.io.
-Grab a screenshot of your badge and copy the URL here.
-(You will need to sign in or create an account get your badge)
+Grab a screenshot of your badge from here.
+Then copy and paste the image and URL below.
+(You will need to sign in or create an account to get your badge)